mainciburu/WAT3R/README.md

 This will create a new folder named **downstream**:
 - barcode_results.csv: final results table, summarized per cell barcode.
 - barcode_UMI_results.csv: final results table, summarized per UMI.
+For more information on the output tables, see our [wiki](https://github.com/mainciburu/WAT3R/wiki).

 Plots without cell annotations:
 - plots/db_histograms.pdf, which shows a histogram of read numbers (>=3) per consensus sequence, and a histogram of the error rate per consensus sequence.